Church & State

 The issue at hand isn’t about Christian Nationalism or a theocracy or legalism, it’s about putting front and center into the minds of our children the essential truth that there is a God in heaven, He expects certain kinds of behavior from those He created in His image and likeness, and we will render an account before His throne for how well we did when we are finished with life on this earth.

 Here’s the problem with using the Beatitudes instead of the 10 Commandments: the Beatitudes have been suborned by religious and political liberals for years now.
 Yes, they are indeed the Word of God spoken by our Lord and Savior Himself.
-That being given, it is exceedingly easy for the woke to sanitize His sermon of its so-called “religious” trappings, reducing it to philosophical words of wisdom uttered by their fraudulent concept of Jesus as a 100%-human-and-0%-God good teacher and nothing more, thus making His Words palatable to unbelievers.
+That being given, it is exceedingly easy for the woke to sanitize His sermon of its so-called “religious” trappings, reducing it to mere philosophical words of wisdom uttered by their fraudulent concept of Jesus as a 100%-human-and-0%-God good teacher and nothing more, thus making His Words palatable to unbelievers.

 On the other hand, the 10 Commandments leave no wiggle-room for all who look upon them.
 That list contains God’s commands to worship only Him and love other people, all expressed in tangible ways which can be measured by observable behavior.
 They are simple, straight-forward, clearly expressed, and completely unambiguous, exactly the kind of counter-pop-culture list which should appear on a wall where impressionable children are receiving their basic education.